 While smFRET provide information on the distance between the donor & acceptor dyes when the donor was de-excited, MC-DEPI helps recovering the donor-acceptor distance distribution in equilibrium!

-As mentioned above, there are currently many different file formats for the raw data coming from SMFS measurements (LabView file formats, time-tagged-tiome-resolved - TTTR - files formats from Becker & Hickl, PicoQuant, etc).
-This stems partly from the many different experimental setups that provide many different data acquisition platforms.
+As mentioned above, there are currently plenty different file formats for the raw data coming from SMFS measurements (LabView file formats, time-tagged-tiome-resolved - TTTR - files formats from Becker & Hickl, PicoQuant, etc), which limit the reusability of these files among different groups in the field.
+This stems partly from the different experimental setups that provide different data acquisition platforms.
 In the spirit of open science, the raw data of experiments should be provided.
 However, it will be hard to communicate Science between different groups using different files & file formats.
 For that purpose, Dr. Antonino Ingargiola, Dr. Ted Laurence, Dr. Robert Boutelle, Prof. Shimon Weiss & Dr. Xavier Michalet adapted the successful HDF5 file format, used and well-validated by the particle physics community, and accomodated to diffusion-based SMFS raw data, to create the Photon HDF5 file format.

 Pycorrelate, developed by Dr. Antonino Ingargiola (in the Weiss lab), provides a library of functions to calculate fluorescence correlation functions, as well as to analyze them.
 One can use pycorrelate in Jupyter notebooks to streamline FCS analysis and to allow analytical results to be easily documented and deposited in public repositories.